MansiKarki/MansiKarki/README.md

 👋 Hello, World!
 I’m Mansi Karki
 🎓 Student | 💻 Developer | 🌱 Open-Source Enthusiast
-Pune , Maharashtra | Second-Year IT Student
+Pune , Maharashtra | Third-Year IT Student

 About Me 🚀
 I'm a passionate Information Technology student with a love for coding and creating interactive, visually appealing websites.
 I’m constantly learning and exploring new technologies to improve my skills and stay updated in the fast-evolving tech world.